 In 1990, she was elected Governor General of the General Society, serving a three-year term.
 As a former Governor General, Mildred continues to serve on the General Board of Assistants and on the Nominating Committee, which she has chaired three times.

-In the Virginia Society, Mildred has served as Assistant Secretary since 1997.
+In the Virginia Society, Mildred served as Assistant Secretary from 1997 through 2020.
 She holds a dual membership in the District of Columbia Society.

 Mildred was born in Richmond, Va. in 1926, and she traces her Mayflower ancestry through her father’s family to both Thomas Rogers and Stephen Hopkins.
 Other interests Mildred has enjoyed over the years include other heredity societies, church choirs, the Richmond Opera Group, community theater groups, the Canterbury Garden Club and the Quota Club, a professional women’s organization.
 Since retiring, she has enjoyed other volunteer work and working with pottery at Westminster Canterbury Richmond.